felipelerena/minesweeper/README.rst

 I fixed the API, now I'm starting with the client.

 I created a basic client, i'm serving the static files from the same flask instance because of time constraints.

+I finished the game.
+I didn't implement the question mark because I'm running out of time, but I think I can implement it in half an hour.
+The finished game doesn't look very nice, with the flag and the mine in the same cell.
+I can make that super nice in half an hour.